draconisPW/PWMAngband/docs/hacking/modifying.rst

 player_timed.txt
   This file defines some of the properties of timed effects (such as haste and confusion) that can apply to the player.
-It chiefly contains the messages on changes in these effects, and player attributes which prevent the effects.
+It chiefly contains the messages on changes in these effects, links a timed effect to a resistance or object flag, and specifies player attributes which prevent the effects.
-  To add new timed effects or change the way existing ones operate, you will have to alter list-player-timed.h and probably other files, and re-compile the game.
+  To add new timed effects or change the way existing ones operate beyond what can be specified in player_timed.txt, you will have to alter src/list-player-timed.h and probably other files, and re-compile the game.

 ..